Wasserstein Mirror Gradient Flow as the limit of the Sinkhorn Algorithm: Introduction

 where $v_t$ and $\rho_t$ are defined as in \cref{thm:inftheo}.
 This provides an interesting connection between the Sinkhorn flow and the LOT literature \cite{Wang2013}.
 We refer the reader to Figure \ref{fig:evolution} for an illustration of this connection.

 Given a flow in the space of probability measures, it is natural to ask if there is a stochastic process, preferably Markov, that generates the same family of marginals.
 In \cref{sec:diffmirr}, we answer this question in the affirmative. \begin{thm}[Sinkhorn diffusion (Informal)] Let $h_t:=-\log\rho_t$ where $\rho_t$ is a solution of the Sinkhorn PDE/flow in \cref{thm:infexist}.
-Let $B$ denote a standard $d$-dimensional Brownian motion and consider the following SDE:
+Let $B$ denote a standard $d$-dimensional Brownian motion and consider the following SDE given $X_0\sim \rho_0$:

+Here, as before, $\nabla u_t$ is the convex Brenier map transporting $\rho_t$ to $e^{-g}$.
 Then, the marginals of the process $(X_t)_{t\ge 0}$ evolve according to the Sinkhorn flow in \cref{thm:infexist}.
 We will call this SDE the \emph{Sinkhorn diffusion}. \end{thm}

 A formal version of this result is provided in \cref{thm:existpropX}.
 The Sinkhorn diffusion is motivated from a natural Markov chain embedded in the Sinkhorn algorithm \eqref{eq:sinkupdt} defined in \cref{prop:mchn}.
+Note that when $u_t$ is free of $t$, i.e., $u_t=u$, then $h_t=g$ for all $t$.
+Therefore, the Sinkhorn diffusion reduces to the mirror Langevin diffusion, first introduced in \cite{zhang2020wasserstein}, and further analyzed in \cite{ahn2021efficient,chewi2020exponential}.
+In the further special case where $f=g$, then $x^{u_t}=x$ for all $t$ and the Sinkhorn diffusion reduces to the standard Langevin diffusion (see \cite{durmus2019analysis,jordan1998variational}).
+Let us also point out that our definition of Wasserstein mirror flow is different from the similarly named ``mirrored Wasserstein gradient flow" introduced in \cite{sharrock2023learning}.

 Finally, we connect the Sinkhorn flow with the Sinkhorn algorithm by proving that the $X$-marginals $\mk{k}$s from the algorithm converge to the marginals of the Sinkhorn flow, under an appropriate scaling.

 \begin{thm}[Convergence as $\vep\downarrow 0$ (Informal)] Under appropriate assumptions on $\mu,\nu$ and $u_0$, given any $t>0$, we have $\wass_2^2(\rho_{\lfloor t/\vep\rfloor}^{\vep},\rho_t)=O(\vep)$. \end{thm}